m-viehl/lunar-cave/README.md

 Build the container with:
 `sudo docker build -t lunarcave .`

-And then run it (here, without volume mount):
-`sudo docker run --init --name lunarcave --rm -p 3000:3000 lunarcave`

 In the docker volume, backend state (current seed and highscores) is written to `/data`.
 You may mount this directory as a docker volume.
+(E.g. create a named volume: `sudo docker volume create lunarcavedata`)

+And then run it:
+`sudo docker run -v lunarcavedata:/data --init --name lunarcave -p 3000:3000 lunarcave`

 ----------------